AI Impact Alliance supports the adoption of Responsible AI since 2017.

 We’re co-designing a global online repository to navigate the impact of AI on art, culture and knowledge creation.

-As artificial intelligence restructures creative economies and knowledge systems, decisions about intellectual property, remuneration, and digital cultural sovereignty are being made at speed, often without those most affected at the table.
-We are undertaking a global mapping of legal developments, policy proposals, litigation trackers, feminist and Indigenous governance models, cultural data space initiatives, and community-led responses to AI’s impact on cultural commons.
 We invite researchers, artists, civil society organizations, and policy actors to contribute resources and strategic insights to help build a rigorous, independent knowledge infrastructure, one capable of informing rights-based AI governance, strengthening democratic digital economies, and expanding a global network committed to equitable cultural futures.

 A quick overview of what’s coming:

-February 14, 2026 – Launch of the open call for contributions and expressions of interest.
+February 26, 2026 – Launch of the open call for contributions and expressions of interest.
 Selected contributors will be invited to participate in a co-design workshop which will be held in March.

-March 13, 2026 (11:59 PM ET) – Submission deadline.
+March 16th, 2026 (11:59 PM ET) – Submission deadline.

-April 2026 – Publication of a synthesis report outlining shared priorities, governance options, best practices, and technical and safety recommendations to guide the next phase of development .
+April 2026 – Publication of a synthesis report outlining shared priorities, governance options, best practices, and technical and safety recommendations to guide the next phase of development.

 Background and Future